Written by Robert Block and GeneRoddenberry

 Catspaw has themes of witches and wizardry to capitalize on the initial airing’s proximity to Halloween.
 Perhaps that worked well then, but it really fails going forward.
 There’s never a real sense that the Enterprise or most of the crew are in peril since that would mean an end to the show.

 Take out the peril and what is really left of the episode?
 Not much.
 The writing is somewhat lackluster and the story isn’t one that uses the characters to their full potential.
 Sulu and Scotty act like zombies throughout the episode.
-Dr. McCoy eventually joins them, but even before them he isn’t given much to do.
+Dr. McCoy eventually joins them, but even before then, he isn’t given much to do.
 Most of the interaction takes place between Kirk and Sylvia, and to a lesser degree, Korob.

 That’s not to say the actors fail in any way.
 I give them points for trying as hard as they did with what had to be a script that made them scratch their heads.
 It just fails to build anything into the story or use the actors in a substantial way.
 The whole premise feels contrived and forced.

 This episode also marked the debut of the character of Ensign Chekov.
-The story goes that the network wanted a character that would appeal to a audience, particularly females, along the lined of Davey Jones of The Monkees.
+The story goes that the network wanted a character that would appeal to an audience, particularly females, along the lined of Davey Jones of The Monkees.
 I couldn’t believe it when I saw Chekov’s hair – it’s not just Beatle-esque but poofy and big.
 It was a character all its own.
 Happily, it got toned down and the character grew into its own niche in the show.

 Catspaw is not great Star Trek or even good Star Trek.
 It is forgettable for the most part and something that does not represent the best the series had to offer.